-- Pre-Menu Detector: A detector that tracks vehicles prior to arriving at the menu detectors. - Greet Detector: A detector that tracks the time between when a vehicle is detected at the menu detector and when the order taker greets the guest via the headset. - Merge Point Detector: A detector located in each lane of a Y-Lane configuration just before the lanes end and merge into a single lane.
-This helps track the sequence of vehicles merging from either lane into the single lane to help maintain order integrity and prevent confusion.

-• Pull-Forward Detector: A detection zone after the lane where a vehicle might be requested to pull forward into while they await their order.
+- Pre-Menu Detector: A detector that tracks vehicles prior to arriving at the menu detectors. - Greet Detector: A detection metric that tracks the time between when a vehicle is detected at the menu detector and when the order taker greets the customer via the headset. - Merge Point Detector: A detector located in each lane of a Y-Lane configuration just before the lanes end and merge into a single lane.
+This helps track the sequence of vehicles merging from either lane into the single lane to help maintain order integrity and prevent confusion. - Pull-Forward Detector: A detection spot after the lane where a vehicle might be requested to pull into while they await their order.
+A Pull-Forward window functions exactly the same as a Pull-Forward spot but is a window on the building rather than a spot separate from the lane.
+The Pull-Forward window detection point is physically located after the last window in the lane.

-Advanced Settings (+) icon)
+Advanced Settings (+ icon)

 - DELAY: This sets a delay period, after which the system recognizes the vehicle is in the queue.
-It is used to eliminate false detections (see DETECTION DELAY under "TSP60" on page 36). - DISCARD: If a vehicle is detected during this time limit but not detected after, it is discarded by the system.
+It is used to eliminate false detections (see DETECTION DELAY under "TSP60" on page 41). - DISCARD: If a vehicle is detected during this time limit but not detected after, it is discarded by the system.
 For example, a vehicle decides not to wait and pulls out.